Andro999b/torrent-player/README.md

 # Transcoding

 Player use ffmpeg for transcoding.
-Binaries already included in repo and contains in tools directory.
+Binaries already included in a repo and contains in a tools directory.
 If you want use system ffmpeg just remove this directory.

 # RuTracker setup